KristiDodaj/HandGestureCNN/README.md

 ## Introduction

 This repository hosts a deep learning project focused on recognizing hand gestures representing numbers 0-9 in sign language.
-The project utilizes a Convolutional Neural Network (CNN) to accurately identify hand gestures from a dataset of 15,000 labeled images.
+The project utilizes a Convolutional Neural Network (CNN) to identify hand gestures from a dataset of 15,000 labeled images with a 88% accuracy.

 ## Project Structure